krazydanny/laravel-repository/README.md

 ```

-And the calls you want to leave out of the caching strategy are not affected at all :)
+And leave those calls we want out of the caching strategy alone, they are not affected at all :)

 <br>